 In instances like these, it’s easy to miss crucial evidence that can help prove you weren’t at fault for the accident or that even if you were, the other party’s actions contributed as well.
 You need someone on your side that’s ready, willing, and able to help protect your rights under Canadian law and to ensure that you’re treated fairly by insurers and the courts.
 In such cases, the best person for the job will always be a skilled and experienced accident lawyer.

-While this is a discussion about how accident lawyers can help you come out the other end of a car car crash in Toronto or other accident as unscathed as possible, there’s one fact that simply needs to be addressed: you’re unlikely to have a lawyer on hand at the scene.
-Even if you happen to have one in the vehicle with you, being involved in the accident means that there would be a conflict of interest in having them represent your interests.
+While this is a discussion about how personal injury lawyers can help you get through the accident benefits and litigation process, there’s one fact that simply needs to be addressed: you’re unlikely to have a lawyer on hand at the scene of the accident.
+Even if you happen to have one in the vehicle with you, being involved in the accident means that there could be a potential conflict of interest (which could be waived) in having them represent your interests.

-- Never, ever leaving the scene: whether you’re driving, you’re on a bicycle, or you’re a pedestrian, if you’ve been involved in an accident you cannot leave the scene.
+- Never, ever leaving the scene: whether you’re driving, you’re on a bicycle, or you’re a pedestrian, if you’ve been involved in an accident, you cannot leave the scene.
 Doing so may expose you to criminal charges!
-Even the best lawyer won’t be able to mitigate the kind of damage that can do to your credibility.
+Even the best personal injury lawyers won’t be able to mitigate the kind of damage that can do to your credibility.

 - Taking emergency steps: If anyone is seriously injured (including yourself), their welfare is obviously a priority.
 Try not to move anyone injured unless absolutely necessary, as this could inadvertently make their injuries worse.
 This obviously doesn’t apply if someone would be even further injured if left alone, such as trapped in burning vehicle.